French Crepe Recipe

 I remember the first time I went to Paris, I made it a mission to stop at a creperie and pick up a sweet crepe.
 I didn’t care if I looked like an obvious tourist, it was a must on my bucket list.
 Now that I’m back in the States, I love making this French crepe recipe at home whenever I get a craving for this iconic treat.

 As tempting as some of the savory crepes can be, a dessert crepe will always be my preference.
+In fact, crepes with savory fillings are often called galettes in France, and they tend to be enjoyed right before sweet crepes.

-Fillings like nutella, coconut, or caramel are all well and nice, but strawberry crepes like these just feel classic and perfectly sweet without being too indulgent.
+Fillings like nutella, bananas, coconut, or caramel are all well and nice, but strawberry crepes like these just feel classic and perfectly sweet without being too indulgent.

 If you’ve never attempted a crepe batter recipe before, don’t fret.